-‘The Walking Dead’ Mid Season Finale Sees The Death Of A Beloved Character
+‘The Walking Dead’ Mid-Season Finale Sees The Death Of A Beloved Character

 Negan hits the jackpot and breaks out after a distracted Father Gabriel carelessly leaves the door to his cell open.
 It will be interesting to see in the second half of the season if Negan is going to change for the better or if he is going to go hunt for Lucille and wreak havoc on his captors.

-Daryl, Aaron, Jesus and Eugene find themselves in an eerie, fog-filled cemetery fighting for their lives against what they think are a herd of walkers.
+Daryl, Aaron, Jesus, and Eugene find themselves in an eerie, fog-filled cemetery fighting for their lives against what they think are a herd of walkers.
 Unbeknownst to them, their assailants aren’t actually walkers.
 Because of that, all attempts to round them up are to no avail.

-Michonne and Magna arrive to help, and Daryl, Eugene and Aaron make it to safety through the rusted gate the ladies managed to open.
-However, Jesus says, He’s got this, and stays behind in the cemetery to keep the herd at bay.
-He displays some epic moves and killing several of them with his sword.
-The moves would be effective against a regular herd.
-Looks can be deceiving, though.
+Michonne and Magna arrive to help, and Daryl, Eugene, and Aaron make it to safety through the rusted gate the ladies managed to open.
+However, Jesus says, “I’ve got this,” and stays behind in the cemetery to keep the herd at bay.
+He displays some epic moves and kills several of them with his sword.
+The moves would be effective against a regular herd, but these aren’t regular walkers.

-One of the “walkers” moves swiftly, and grabs him.
+One of the “walkers” moves swiftly and grabs Jesus from behind.
 The assailant then stabs him in the back so hard the weapon protrudes through his chest.
 The killer then tells him, “You’re where you do not belong.”
 Jesus bleeds out and succumbs from his wound.

-Darryl then shoots the assailant with his crossbow and investigates the fallen figure closer.
+Daryl then shoots the assailant with his crossbow and investigates the fallen figure closer.
 After calling Michonne over to come see, he glimpses some stitching.
 He peels back the mask and finds out that it’s a man wearing zombie skin as a suit.

 Enter the Whisperers, and the group now know they face a new enemy.